This should fix the exception mentioned in : https://github.com/Askannz/optimus-manager/issues/109#issuecomment-707358215

 Supported display managers are : SDDM, LightDM, GDM.

-GPU offloading and power management with Nvidia cards are not properly supported on Linux (though there has been some great progress recently), which can make it hard to use your Optimus laptop at full performance. optimus-manager provides a workaround to this problem by allowing you to run your whole desktop session on the Nvidia GPU, while the Intel GPU only acts as a “relay” between the Nvidia GPU and your screen.
+GPU offloading and power management with Nvidia cards are not properly supported on Linux (though there has been some great progress recently), which can make it hard to use your Optimus laptop at full performance. optimus-manager provides a workaround to this problem by allowing you to run your whole desktop session on the Nvidia GPU, while the Intel/AMD GPU only acts as a “relay” between the Nvidia GPU and your screen.

 This is essentially a port to Archlinux of the nvidia-prime solution created by Canonical for Ubuntu.